 Fiji is one of the most beautiful countries in the world and its people, despite not being wealthy by Western standards, are some of the happiest on earth.
 But beyond the luxury resorts and cheerful smiles is a country that is still in need of so much.

-It's important to remember when you're traveling to developing countries that just the act of traveling there doesn't always help the country in a positive way.
+Tourism is extremely beneficial to Fiji's economy but there are some less than ideal consequences.
 Many resorts cause damage to the environment just by being built.
 Overtourism can also have a negative impact on the environment, and more often than not, the money that expat-owned businesses make doesn't stay in the country.

 Tip #1: Pack Some Needed Supplies

-Though most Fijian villagers are very happy and don't consider themselves to be living in poverty, it is not a wealthy country and many villages have a shortage of things like medical and school supplies.
+Though most Fijian villagers are very happy and don't consider themselves to be living in poverty, it is not a wealthy country by western standards and many villages have a shortage of things like medical and school supplies.
 The wonderful organization Pack For A Purpose works with several hotels around Fiji to provide needed items to nearby villages - check out their website for lists of the things they're most in need of.

 You can also contact your hotel or tour company in advance to see if they help support any local villages.
 Some activities, like the Ecotrax railway tour in Sigatoka, encourage guests to bring items for the children in the villages they pass through.

 If you're in Nadi, the Treasure House Children's Home is always in need of supplies to help care for their orphaned kids.
 Items such as school supplies, food, toiletries and clothing can be donated directly to the organization.

 Homes of Hope is an organization near Suva that cares for mothers and young girls who were victims of abuse.
 They're also happy to receive donations of food, toiletries, cleaning supplies and financial assistance.